crossplane/crossplane/design/one-pager-consuming-k8s-clusters.md

 1. Infrastructure owner creates a new namespace.
 1. Application owner creates a `KubernetesCluster` claim in the namespace that references the `dev` `GKEClusterClass` and provisions a new Kubernetes cluster.
+This causes the creation of a `KubernetesTarget` in the namespace when the connection `KubernetesCluster` claim becomes `Bound`.
-1. Application owner creates a `KubernetesTarget` to point at the newly provisioned `GKECluster`.
+1. Application owner provisions a `KubernetesApplication` in that namespace with labels that select the automatically created `KubernetesTarget`.
 1. When ready for testing, the application owner requests access to the `stage` cluster, which the infrastructure owner then "publishes" by creating a `KubernetesTarget` in the namespace that points to the `stage` cluster.